-The Office of D/A is located in Student Services-upper level.
+The Office of D/A is located in ACAD 121.
 Due to the high volume of students who receive services through this office it is highly recommended that students make appointments with the counselor in the Office of Disabilities and Accommodations located in Students Services or call 817-598-6350.